joshjennings98/joshjennings98.github.io/md-site/_data/experience.md

 ## ICL Digital Learning Hub
 ### JavaScript Programmer | Imperial College London
 #### Jun 2019 - Aug 2019
-- Worked in conjunction with the Digital Learning Hub at Imperial College to create online interactivevisualisations to be used with Imperial College’s online Machine Learning Masters Degree Course.
+- Worked in conjunction with the Digital Learning Hub at Imperial College London to create online interactive visualisations to be used with Imperial College’s new Online Machine Learning Master's Degree Course.
 - Worked with a multidisciplinary team including physicists, computer scientists, and mathematicians.
 - Developed interactive visualisations and tutorials on topics including: Support Vector Machines,Stochastic Gradient Descent, and Violin Plots.
 - Produced fully featured web pages using JavaScript and HTML.